opichon/UAMDatatablesBundle/README.md

 A symfony 2 bundle that provides a convenient way to include the [dataTables](http://www.datatables.net/) jquery plugin in your symfony 2 apps.

-This bundle includes release 1.9.4 of the dataTables plugin's assets, including the bootstrap-related additions.
+This bundle includes release 1.9.4 of the dataTables plugin.
+It also includes the plugin's bootstrap-related additions.

 Installation
 ------------